 Kids Week – Not strictly Street Perforce but….every year during August, children up to the age of 17 can attend London shows free of charge, provided a paying adult accompanies them.
 There are a wide variety of musicals, plays, comedies and children’s shows to choose from, plus it’s great way to introduce your whole family to the theatre.
 It’s very popular so it’s advisable to book well in advance.

-Nearly ALL London’s museums are free to visit.
+Nearly ALL London’s museums are free to visit for kids and families.
 You may be charged for a specific exhibition but there’s usually enough to see in the venue that you can avoid dipping into your pocket and make it a fun and free outing.

 We obviously have individual guides for a lot of museums in our attractions section here.
 Plus a dedicated Guide to Museums for Older Kids and Teens here and below.